The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 Gently return to your breath.

-That’s why creating a ritual helps, not to be perfect, but to be regular.
+That’s why creating a plan helps, not to be perfect, but to be regular.

-What began as resistance slowly became a refuge.
-And now my brain feels it too: clearer, calmer, younger in a way no cream ever gave me.
+What began as resistance slowly became a refuge, and now my brain feels it too: clearer, calmer, and younger in a way no cream ever gave me.

 The Skin Deep Approach vs. the Synapse Deep Approach